mikellykels/autorig/README.md

 # Modular Auto-Rig System

-A modular character rigging system for Maya that streamlines the rigging process through reusable components and a guide-based workflow.
+[WIP] A modular character rigging system for Maya that streamlines the rigging process through reusable components and a guide-based workflow.

 ## Features